Losing weight on the ketogenic diet is not the only symptom you experience. In addition to the shedding of unwanted fat, you may experience dry mouth.

 Common Reasons For Dry Mouth During Ketosis

 Why does dry mouth happen in ketosis, and what can you do to offset it?
+First – make sure you are in ketosis with a ketone breath analyzer.

 There are a handful of reasons why your mouth might be dry when your ketones are being as fuel for your body, including the following: